 While you may have a thousand questions spinning around in your head right now, before you do anything, wait just a minute.
 The best answer to what to do after getting engaged: savor it.

-Because pretty soon, you’ll be knee-deep in tulle and favor ribbons and invitation styles, trying to figure out how to seat your guests and drinking wine while cursing to yourself, so catching your breath right now and letting the moment sink is one of the best things to do after proposal — and before your latest snaps or reels make their way onto your favorite social media platform. :) Ha!
+Because pretty soon, you’ll be knee-deep in tulle and favor ribbons and invitation styles, trying to figure out how to seat your guests and drinking wine while cursing to yourself, so catch your breath right now.
+Let the moment sink is one of the best things to do after proposal — and before your latest snaps or reels make their way onto your favorite social media platform. :) Ha!

-Whether you’re wondering the most important things to do after engagement and before marriage, what to do after the proposal, how long after engagement to set the date, or what not to do when you get engaged, we have all the answers for you right here.
+Whether you’re wondering the most important things to do after engagement and before marriage, what to do after the proposal, how long after you get engaged to start planning, or what NOT to do when you get engaged, you’ll find all the answers right here.

 P.S.
 This is also a helpful article if you are wondering, my daughter just got engaged now what.
-Just send it to her using the social links at the bottom of your screen (you can even click the SMS/text icon to send it this link via text message!
-So easy!)
+Just send it to her using the social links at the bottom of your screen.
+So easy!

 Newly Engaged What To Do Next

-Then, by all means, go crazy on social, if that’s your thing. :) You may even want to get a manicure first to show off that bling the best way you can.
-(Read: How to Get the Best Wedding Nails in 3 Easy Steps.)
+And now is a great idea to get a manicure to show off that bling as best as you can. ;) (Read: How to Get the Best Wedding Nails in 3 Easy Steps.)

 If not, it could mean your ring does not fit properly.